archware-io/di/README.md

 It aims to be flexible, but easy to understand.
 It can be used in any modern environment, be it browser or Node.

-It was created by and is actively used at [archware.io](https://archware.io) software house.

 ## Motivation
 One of the strongest advantages of object oriented programming is interfaces.
 They allow defining strong architectural boundaries, which is the cornerstone